-VAUDE uses leathers for some shoe models and for gloves, e.g. for climbing.
-Leather is a highly functional natural product, a "renewable resource" that is bio-degradable.
-As a by-product of the food industry, leather is also ecologically very efficient in addition to its excellent technical properties.
+VAUDE uses leathers for some shoe models and backpacks.
+Leather is a highly functional natural product, a "renewable resource" that is biodegradable.
+In addition to its excellent technical properties, leather is also very ecologically efficient because it is a by-product of the food industry.

-VAUDE has made a clear commitment for itself: we want to know where the leather in our products comes from and the conditions under which it is processed.
+VAUDE has a clear commitment: we want to know where the leather in our products comes from and the conditions under which it is processed.
 Animal welfare, conservation and safe handling of chemicals are a priority for us.

-Starting with the Summer Collection 2016, VAUDE has used terracare® leather exclusively.
-Our supplier for shoe leather is a western German family-run business that takes its responsibility for people and nature very seriously.
-The firm is audited in accordance with the Leather Working Group Protocol and Terracare leather is certified with Best Class A. The raw materials for terracare® leather come exclusively from animals from registered farms in Northern Germany.
+The raw materials for Terracare® leather come exclusively from animals on registered farms in Northern Germany.
 The animals are transported gently over short distances to the slaughterhouse.
 The hides are left practically unpreserved as they travel to the tannery thanks to the short distances, which saves the environment from large amounts of salt.

 For every kilogram of raw hide, the tannery needs about 500 grams chemical additives for tanning.
 After production, these substances can be found either in the leather or in wastewater.
-Clearly, absolute care has to be taken here and only safe chemicals used to prevent danger for people and nature.
+Clearly, absolute care has to be taken here and only safe chemicals used to prevent harm to people or the planet.

-You can’t see from a piece of leather how it was produced and what substances were used.
+You can’t tell how a piece of leather was produced and what substances were used just by looking at it.
 The formation of the particularly hazardous chemical chromium VI is excluded in Terracare® leathers.

-The Leather Working Group also examines water consumption of a tannery in their audit to determine bronze, silver or gold status.
-Traditional tanneries need up to 450 liters of water to tan one square meter of leather.
-Terracare® leather only needs 95 liters of water per square meter and has thus attained Gold Certification.
+Conventional tanneries need up to 450 liters of water to tan one square meter of leather.
+Terracare® leather only needs 95 liters of water per square meter and can thus save a considerable amount of water.

-Terracare® avoids unnecessary water consumption, and cleans and recycles process water.
-Before the waste water from terracare® goes to the municipal sewage treatment plant for biological cleaning, it is cleaned mechanically and chemically in an on-site sewage treatment plant.
+When producing Terracare®, our leather supplier Heinen not only avoids unnecessary water consumption, but also cleans and recycles process water.
+Before the wastewater from Terracare® goes to the municipal sewage treatment plant for biological cleaning, it is cleaned mechanically and chemically in an on-site sewage treatment plant.
 After that, the water is allowed into the natural water cycle – as clean as it was before use.

-The energy required for the production of terracare® leather is obtained by an on-site thermal power station: generators use natural gas to produce electricity.
+The energy required for the production of Terracare® leather is obtained by an on-site thermal power station: generators use natural gas to produce electricity.
+The energy required for the production of Terracare® leather is obtained by an on-site thermal power station: generators use natural gas to produce electricity.
 50 % of the needed power is produced onsite.
 The remaining 50 % is purchased as green electricity.